 The field of global development places a high value on education and credentials.
-While you can get started in an international development career without a graduate degree, you will eventually most likely need to obtain at least a master’s degree for most career paths to avoid a career plateau.
+While you can get started in an international development career without a graduate degree, you will most likely need to obtain at least a master’s degree to avoid a career plateau.

-Here are 8 things you should consider before diving back into the books.
+Here are eight things to consider before diving back into the books.

-1. Try for a few years of experience before heading to graduate school
+1. Gain experience before heading to graduate school

 While it is tempting to go straight into a graduate program, having a master’s degree with no real work experience can sometimes do more harm than good.